Working with communities to foster informed news consumption and offer tools to fight disinformation

 2021 Community Partnership Programs

 Over the course of 2021, we’re collaborating with four community partner organizations in the Latino, Native American, Asian American-Pacific Islander, and Black communities that have been disproportionately targeted and affected by both mis- and disinformation and the pandemic.
-By offering customized and accessible media literacy workshops we empower attendees with the essential skills they need in order to evaluate information they receive about COVID-19 and vaccines.
 We launch each partnership with a series of listening sessions with community leaders in order to better understand and respond to their specific needs as they relate to navigating vaccine misinformation.
-This fall, we will offer free and public training sessions in collaboration with community partner organizations around the country.

 What People Are Saying About Our Workshops